 Career Services, Office of Alumni and Career Services

 It is never too early to start—and we're here to help!
-Families are invited to tour Office of Alumni and Career Services and meet with staff to explore the services and programs available to Richmond students.
+Families are invited to tour Career Services in the Office of Alumni and Career Services and meet with staff to explore the services and programs available to Richmond students.
 Come ask us about our four-year plan for success, career advising, internships, career programs and networking events, on-campus recruiting, and Richmond-exclusive job and internship online search databases.

 Office of International Education

 Families are invited to visit the Office of International Education to learn more about the University's internationalization efforts.
-The Office of International Education can help answer questions about study abroad and internship abroad opportunities, international student services, international events on campus, and the Carole Weinstein International Center.
-Please note that at a different location, study abroad staff also will conduct two presentations on Richmond programs abroad, featuring returned study abroad students and their parents.
+The Office can help answer questions about study abroad and internship abroad opportunities, international student services, international events on campus, and the Carole Weinstein International Center.
+Please note that study abroad staff also will conduct two presentations on Richmond programs abroad, featuring returned study abroad students and their parents.
 See Friday and Saturday's schedule of events for times and locations.

 Join your host, Director Linda Hobgood, as you tour the Speech Center and view examples of speech sessions conducted by student consultants.
 The University of Richmond's Speech Center is a valuable resource to students, staff, and faculty.
 It has become a model for other universities of what can be accomplished when administrative support, student dedication, and prudent use of technology all converge in pursuit of a worthy objective.

-Join your host, Director Dr. Joe Essid, as you tour the Writing Center, which strives to provide instruction to University of Richmond writers at all levels of experience.
+Join your host, Director Dr. Joseph J. Essid, as you tour the Writing Center, which strives to provide instruction to University of Richmond writers at all levels of experience.

 10 a.m.–6 p.m.